collective-soundworks/soundworks/README.md

   The `constructor` method instantiates the `ClientOrientation` module on the client side.
 It takes the `options` object as an argument, whose optional properties are:
   - `color:String = 'black'`
     Sets the background color of the view to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
-  - `text:String = "Point the phone exactly in front of you, and touch the screen."` The text to be displayed in the dialog.
+  - `text:String = 'Point the phone exactly in front of you, and touch the screen.'`
+    The text to be displayed in the `view`.

 ### Server only modules